 Community Involvement- Is there an effort to involve the local community in project planning and implementation?
 How do students engage with other stakeholders to create an inclusive project?

 The finalists will deliver a short presentation of their project for the judges (2/3 slides) and answer questions about their application.
 This is a time for applicants to show their knowledge of the project/issue and demonstrate that they have thought of possible challenges.
-The judges will make their final decision after presentation day on January 25, 2019.
+The judges will make their final decision after presentation day in early January.

-Timeline for the 2019 Projects for Peace Proposal Cycle
+Anticipated Timeline for the 2019-2020 Projects for Peace Proposal Cycle